bigcode-project/starcoder/chat/README.md

 conda create -n chat python=3.10 && conda activate chat
 ```

 Next, install PyTorch v1.13.1.
-Since this hardware-dependent, we direct you to the [PyTorch Installation Page](https://pytorch.org/get-started/previous-versions/#v1131) for this step.
-Once you've installed it, install the rest of the project dependencies:
+Since this is hardware-dependent, we direct you to the [PyTorch Installation Page](https://pytorch.org/get-started/previous-versions/#v1131) for this step.
+Next, install the rest of the project dependencies:

 ```shell
 pip install -r requirements.txt